 - Sea Legs: Many half-elves find their way onto the water early in their youth, whether they live with trader families, work as smugglers, or plunder alongside pirates.
 These half-elves receive a +2 racial bonus on Swim checks, as well as a +4 racial bonus on Acrobatics checks to move on narrow or slippery surfaces, and on Climb checks on docks and ships.
 This racial trait replaces adaptability.
 Source PCS:ISR This is not bad, and could even be useful in some fairly common non-marine environments, and although it is somewhat less comprehensive than Child of the Sea(see above), it only replaces Adaptability.

-- Shadowhunter (2 RP): Characters with this trait deal 50% weapon damage to incorporeal creatures when using non-magical weapons (including natural and unarmed attacks), as if using magic weapons.
-They also gain a +2 bonus on saving throws to remove negative levels, and recover physical ability damage from attacks by undeadcreatures at a rate of 2 points per ability score per day (rather than the normal 1 point per ability score per day).
-Half-elves can take this trait in place of elven immunities.
-Source PPC:BoS Trading out Elven Immunities hurts, but being bitten by Shadows when you can't hit back will hurt worse.
-A good trade.
+- Shadowhunter: Characters with this trait deal 50% weapon damage to incorporeal creatures when using non-magical weapons (including natural and unarmed attacks), as if using magic weapons.
+They also gain a +2 bonus on saving throws to remove negative levels, and recover physical ability damage from attacks by undead creatures at a rate of 2 points per ability score per day (rather than the normal 1 point per ability score per day).
+Half-Elves can take this trait in place of Elven Iimmunities.
+Source PPC:BoS Unlike the situation with the other Core Races, you aren't replacing a bonus feat or Weapon Familiarity, so this is a bit harder trade, but still, you get to be not helpless against Incorporeal creatures if they catch you without a magic weapon, a +2 bonus when removing negative levels, and faster recovery of physical ability damage, so still a decent trade.